slsdetectorgroup/slsDetectorPackage/.github/pull_request_template/feature.md

 ---
 name: Feature
-about: Create a pull request for a new feature or change (minor or major)
+about: Create a pull request for a new feature or change (minor or major) including compilation and dependency related features
 title: ""
 labels: Feature
 ---